AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

 ### Copy File

-This action module `allows you to copy a file from the source path to the target location`.
+This action module allows you to copy a file from the source path to the target location.

 You specify the file and the location where you want the copy.

-The module returns the ID of the  `file` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  file and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.